 Your trip will be far safer and more comfortable if you have more or all of the following items.
 The listed price ranges are for new gear, but you may be able to save a significant amount of money if you purchase used.
 Gently used items are available at outdoor retailers such as REI and Gander Mountain, at general-purpose online marketplaces such as eBay and Craigslist, and at niche websites such as GearTrade.com and Backpacker.com.

 - Weather-Appropriate Tent: A quality camping tent is non-negotiable on the trail.
 Our favorites include the Kelty Salida 2-Person and the Coleman Sundome 4-Person.
 Expect to $100 to more than $1,000 for a new product, depending on size and brand, with rentals starting at $15 per day.

-- Backup Shoes: Consider bringing a lightweight second pair of shoes for emergencies (or post-hike relaxation at your campsite).
+- Backup Shoes: Consider bringing a lightweight second (or third) pair of shoes for emergencies (or post-hike relaxation at your campsite).
 Skinners makes a fantastic sock-shoe hybrid that’s ideal for outdoor use.

 - Cooking and Eating Equipment: Might include a lightweight gas stove, aluminum pots and pans, and lightweight silverware.
 Cost varies depending on your selection and brand, but expect to pay at least $75 for the whole collection.
 Don’t worry: Quality products should last years if they’re not misplaced or damaged on the trail.

 - Water Bottles: Metal water bottles are durable but heavier and more expensive, while plastic water bottles are cheaper but less durable. $5 to more than $20, depending on brand and composition.

 - Sunscreen: SPF 30 and above is recommended for any weather, while SPF 45 or even 50 and above is ideal for high-altitude areas. $3 to more than $10 per tube, depending on strength and brand.